Coverage Axis++: Efficient Inner Point Selection for 3D Shape Skeletonization: Introduction

-In this paper, we develop a simple yet more efficient method for shape skeletonization.
-We take centrality and uniformity into consideration and sidestep the expensive coverage constraint by developing a heuristic algorithm to achieve representative skeletal point selection with high efficiency.
+In this paper, we develop a simple yet more efficient skeletonization method for shapes represented as meshes or point clouds.
+We take shape representation capability, centrality, and uniformity into consideration and develop a heuristic algorithm to achieve representative skeletal point selection with high efficiency.
 Specifically, we present a scoring scheme that assigns a score to each inner point as a quantification of its skeletal representation ability.
-The scoring consists of the \textit{coverage score} and the \textit{uniformity score}.
-The coverage score is determined by evaluating the number of surface samples that can be covered within the dilated ball associated with the candidate to ensure coverage.
-The coverage score enforces consistency with the shape structure while favoring the interior points that dominate a larger area, which corresponds to the definition of MAT, i.e., maximally inscribed spheres.
-The centrality of the skeleton is achieved by the coverage condition.
-On the other hand, uniformity is one of the key desired features of compact skeletonization without redundant structures, for which we introduce the uniformity score.
+The scoring consists of the \textit{coverage}, \textit{uniformity} and \textit{centrality} scores.
+The coverage score is determined by evaluating the number of surface samples that can be covered within the dilated ball associated with the candidate to ensure coverage inspired by ~\cite{dou2022coverage}.
+The coverage score ensures consistency with the shape structure by favoring interior points that dominate a larger area, aligning with the definition of the Medial Axis Transform (MAT) as the set of centers of maximally inscribed spheres.
+On the other hand, uniformity is one of the key desired features of compact skeletonization to suppress redundant structures, for which we introduce the uniformity score.
 The score is calculated by measuring the distance between the candidate and the nearest point in the set of selected inner points.
 This achieves a uniformly distributed skeletonization result by preventing the selected points from clustering together.
-The skeletal points are derived by running a priority queue defined by these two scores.
-This simple yet effective point selection manner produces a better abstraction of the overall shape as well as a shape-aware point distribution and sidesteps solving an optimization problem with high computation complexity.
+Moreover, the centrality score is employed to encourage those central points to receive higher scores to promote centrality further.
+The skeletal points are derived by running a priority queue defined by an integration of these scores.
+We show that this simple yet effective point selection manner produces a better abstraction of the overall shape as well as a shape-aware point distribution without the need to solve an optimization problem with high computation complexity.
 Notably, although the priority queue works in a greedy manner, Coverage Axis++ achieves global consistency between the skeleton and the original shape and allows for specifying different numbers of target skeletal points; See Sec.~\ref{sec:exp_num_skeleton}.